 When storytelling is effectively used, I’ve noticed that people respond by being willing to go beyond the status quo.

 Great Leaders Inspire Passion and Involve People

 The difference between being a passionate doer and a passionate leader involves people in your passion instead of going it alone.
 Passionate leaders know they must have faith in others to be passionate about what needs to be accomplished.
 This mindset is a big distinction between being a passionate doer and a passionate leader.

 The secret here is: passionate leaders truly endorse people as their most valuable asset by not letting their ego get out of hand.
 They need people to buy in to implement their passion.
 Passionate leaders surround themselves with passionate, knowledgeable experts that will provide solid ideas and suggestions the leader may not have thought of.

 Events and conversations we have with others affect our level of passion.
 We know this to be true.
 We’re having a fantastic day, and suddenly someone calls us on the phone to complain, and the next thing we know, if we aren’t careful, we are in a negative mood – out of gas.

-Our negative energy reverts to distraction and distraction leads us to being ineffective.
-If people are feeling out of gas they need to quickly get to the gas station to refuel.
+Our negative energy reverts to distraction, and distraction leads us to be ineffective.
+If people feel out of gas, they need to get to the gas station to refuel quickly.